Church of the Holy Virgin Mary of Lourdes

+The Church of the Holy Virgin Mary of Lourdes (Kościół Najświętszej Maryi Panny z Lourdes) is a historic Roman Catholic parish and conventual church of the Lazarists located at 37 Misjonarska Street in Łobzów, the former district of Kraków, Poland.

 History

 The corner-stone for the construction of the church was laid on June 25, 1892, although the first Congregation of the Mission already existed in nearby Stradom district in the second half of the 17th century, augmented by the Missionary house built at Kleparz in 1861 with the Seminary founded in 1878.
 The red-brick church, designed by architect Stefan Żołdani in the Gothic Revival style, was completed in two years under the direction of Cardinal Albin Dunajewski.

 The parish was founded on January 1, 1923.
 Two more parishes were established further apart in Communist Poland.
 The church was upgraded and repainted several times.
 Side-altars were added and the presbytery was enlarged.
 The figure of Our Lady of Lourdes featured at the main altar, and carved in wood, is an exact copy of the Mother of God from the Grotto of Apparitions at Lourdes in south-western France, a major place of Roman Catholic pilgrimage and miraculous healings visited by John Paul II in August 2004.